navara99/final-project/plan/user-stories.md

 * Organization page can see fair hosted and participated fairs
 * Fair created by organization then it add to organization table (Siu)
 * My organization design (Yagnesh)
+* show the fair that the organization is going to participate (not just the one that it host)